South-West Indian Ocean tropical cyclone: Climatology

 Generally, the monsoon does not cross into the Mozambique Channel until December; as a result, storms rarely form there before that time.
 From 1948 to 2010, 94 tropical systems developed in the small body of water, of which about half made landfall.
-Occasionally, small storms form in the Mozambique Channel that resemble Mediterranean tropical cyclones or storms in the northeastern Atlantic Ocean; these systems are well-organized but have weaker convection than typical tropical cyclones, and originate over sea surface temperatures cooler than 26 C. A survey in 2004 conducted by weather expert Gary Padgett found meteorologists split whether these storms should be classified as tropical or subtropical.
+Occasionally, small storms form in the Mozambique Channel that resemble Mediterranean cyclones or storms in the northeastern Atlantic Ocean; these systems are well-organised but have weaker convection than typical tropical cyclones, and originate over sea surface temperatures cooler than 26 C. A survey in 2004 conducted by weather expert Gary Padgett found meteorologists divided over whether these storms should be classified as tropical or subtropical.

 In an average year, ten tropical depressions or storms strike Madagascar, and most generally do not cause much damage.
-Occasionally, storms or their remnants enter the interior of southeastern Africa, bringing heavy rainfall to Zimbabwe.
+Occasionally, storms or their remnants move inland over southeastern Africa, bringing heavy rainfall to Zimbabwe.